linnmyatmaung/Brute-Force/README.md

 ## About Ruijie Captive Portal

 Ruijie Networks provides network equipment and solutions, including captive portal systems for Wi-Fi authentication.
 The captive portal typically requires users to enter a voucher code to gain internet access.
-Weak or predictable voucher codes can be vulnerable to brute-force attacks if there are no rate limits or additional security measures.
+Weak or predictable voucher codes can be vulnerable to brute-force attacks if there are no <span style="color: #d73a49;">rate limits or additional security measures</span>.

 ## Disclaimer